tomschenkenberg/totally/README.md

 The project is structured into several directories:

 - `src/`: This is where the main application code resides.
     - `app/`: Contains the main layout and navigation components, as well as specific pages for players, rounds, and scores.
     - `components/`: Contains reusable components like avatars, player input, round, scoreboard, scores table, and a theme provider.
-    -   `lib/`: Contains the Zustand store and utility functions.
+    - `lib/atoms/`: Contains the Jotai atoms and utility functions.
     - `styles/`: Contains global CSS styles.
 - `public/`: Contains static files that are served by the server.

 ## Development